 2.2 Study Design

-A cross-sectional study design was employed, 200 stool samples each were collected from IDPs and host Communities respectively.
+A cross-sectional study design was employed, 200 stool samples were collected from IDPs and host Communities respectively.
 The stool samples were analyze using both direct wet mount and formol ether concentration technique.
-A structured questionnaires was then administered to all 400 participant to investigate risk factors.
+A structured questionnaire was then administered to all 400 participants to investigate risk factors.

 2.3 Sampling Locations